ibm-cloud-architecture/faststart2020-platform/labs/ExploringOpenShift4.2Lab.md

 ## Step 1 - Accessing OpenShift and preparing your environment

-Before you work with this lab, you must have the following pre-requisites:
+Before you work with this lab, make sure your environment has the necessary prerequisites.
+You must have the following pre-requisites:

 - A Web browser (Chrome or Safari or Firefox)
 - Familiarity with running CLI commands in your environment